zigaudrey/heidi-ColoringWidget-tools/README.md

 Turn a picture into a SOL file to resume or modify on the Flash App.

 ### Steps for Picture Conversion Tool
-1. After downloading the scripts, create an Virtual Environement in the folder and add the PIL Lib.
+1. After downloading the scripts, create an Virtual Environment in the folder and add the PIL Lib.
 [Check tutorial here](https://www.youtube.com/watch?v=IAvAlS0CuxI)
 1. Open the app, choose a picture you want to convert (dimension must be 550 x 550)
 1. A new SOL file will be created.
 It will be added on the same folder as the original picture
 1. Go to the directory below: